tmtxt/tmtxt.github.com/_drafts/2017-10-03-utilise-rethinkdb-indexes.md

 }
 {% endhighlight %}

 However, when it comes to range querying, it's another story.
-If you take a closer look the above queries, you will notice that the left-most values are always the values that are fixed and the right-most values can be the variable ones.
+If you take a closer look at the above queries, you will notice that the left-most values are always the values that are fixed and the right-most values can be the vary ones.
+If you want to do a range query with the vary left-most values, it will similar to a sequence scan.

+For example, to get all the campaigns belong to one realm, this will work efficiently

+{% highlight js %}
+function* getCampaignsByRealmId(realmId) {
+  return yield r
+    .table('campaigns')
+    .between(
+      [realmId, r.minval],
+      [realmId, r.maxval],
+      {index: 'realmId_type'}
+    );
+}
+{% endhighlight %}

+This one works, too but similar to a sequence scan and not efficiently

+{% highlight js %}
+function* getCampaignsByRealmId(realmId) {
+  return yield r
+    .table('campaigns')
+    .between(
+      [r.minval, realmId],
+      [r.maxval, realmId],
+      {index: 'type_realmId'}
+    );
+}
+{% endhighlight %}